 At this time of year women love to go to nail salons or spas to get pedicures.
 And I don't blame them.
 It's a relaxing, wonderful treat to have an expert rub your feet and paint your nails.
 Unfortunately not all nail salons are very scrupulous when it comes to cleaning their tools or having a sanitary foot soak.
-Some spas have special tubs that fill with water but contain tubing that can't be cleaned.

 The last thing you want from a relaxing pedicure is a nasty bacterial or fungal nail infection.

 Recommendations to decrease risk of getting fungus at a nail salon:

 Most salons use a whirlpool type of bath.
 If these baths aren't cleaned properly in between clients, then you're exposing yourself to whatever bacteria and fungus the previous clients have.
 Salons should be draining the water after each client and then filling them with disinfectant for at least 10 minutes before draining it and filling with water for the next person.

 Salons may also use individual bath liners that are removed after each client or glass bowls that they clean between each client.
 These are both good practices.

 Ask if nail implements are cleaned in an autoclave.
 Autoclaves are used in medical practices to clean their instruments using steam and pressure to eliminate any germs.
 Many salons use liquid disinfectants, but these only work if they are left to soak for at least 20 minutes.

 If you can't check out the cleaning procedures ahead of time, bring your own nail implements so you are guaranteed they are sanitary.